-SPANA runs education programmes across centres, in local schools through our Animal Clubs and on the road using our specialist SPANA buses.
+SPANA runs education programmes across centres, in local schools through our animal clubs and on the road using our specialist mobile exhibition units.

 Where sick animals are treated by professionals and where technicians provide good care, kindness and compassion, we harness children’s enthusiasm for learning.
 In Morocco, we have created interactive exhibitions, participatory lessons and hands on sessions with friendly donkeys, rabbits and guinea pigs to give children a memorable experience and help them better understand the behaviour of animals.